 Passport Club Levels

 Talk to your student and decide the appropriate level of study for the school year.
-Most students remain in the same level all year; however, the program accommodates upward and downward movement mid-year.
+Most students remain at the same level all year; however, the program accommodates upward and downward movement mid-year.
 For example, if a student has been ill, they may opt to move down a level; and if a student has gained confidence, they may opt to move up.

 |The introductory level is for any student who wants to focus on five countries per month.
 This level is typically recommended for first-grade students.
 Most Level One countries are large and well known or are significant in some way, such as Panama for its canal.
 Students will learn 40 countries total, seven continents.
 All students are encouraged to participate in at least Level One.|